rstockm/mastotags/README.md

 - **No Authentication Required**: Works without Mastodon login or API tokens
 - **URL Parameter Support**: Search directly via URL parameters for easy sharing and bookmarking
 - **Share Search Results**: Copy a direct link to your current search results
+ - **Automatic Variant Suggestion (1.1)**: When users enter a variant like "Koln", Mastotags samples real posts and automatically switches to the most used exact hashtag variant (e.g., "Köln") and then performs a strict search.
+Counts remain strict; no merging across variants.

 ## How It Works